-In this Video, Licensed Sex Therapist Lisa Thomas shares her keys to a longer, stronger Erection without a prescription.
+In this video, we learn the essential keys to healing erectile dysfunction without a prescription.
 Learn the tricks the professionals recommend and gain confidence with strategy.

 Are you a man struggling with erectile problems?
 You may believe that you will have difficulty with this forever or that is not solvable unless you take medication for the problem but a pill may not fix all of the trouble.
 Here’s why….
 For most men, erectile problems are caused by an anxiety issue, not a medical issue.
 While prescriptions such as Viagra, Levitra and Cialis may help to solve the problem of getting your penis hard, you may not get to the core of why your penis is having difficulty getting hard in the first place.
 By then you are committed to taking prescriptions and “timing” when we are sexual for the rest of your sexual relationship.
 Getting to the core of the anxiety and taking back control of your body is what we will be discussing in this article.

 Keep in mind that the only two ingredients necessary for an erection is to be aroused and to be relaxed.
 When one of those natural functions is interfered with you may experience erectile difficulties.